The story of building a home

 We have six circuits in the underfloor heating but generally only run three: the shower + bathroom and the two downstairs bedrooms.
 This is because we don’t generally stoke the fire up enough to satisfy the whole system and also the small Rayburn is rather underpowered so we put the heat where it is most needed.

-The fuel is wood, bought as offcuts from a local sawmill in 8’ lengths, cut, chopped and stacked by us.
+The fuel is wood, which is bought as offcuts from a local sawmill in 8’ lengths, cut, chopped and stacked by us.
 This is a time-consuming set of operations, even with a chainsaw.
 The wood spends a year drying in an open-sided shed; burning green wood is a waste of time and effort.
-In the long term we hope to buy a small piece of land, about 2 acres, and plant it with predominantly ash, and harvest it as coppice on a seven-year rotation.
-This would make us largely self-sufficient in energy for heating as well as providing additional wildlife habitat.
+Eventually we hope to buy a 2-acre woodland and coppice it for firewood.

 Feeding the family